hbrenkman/ostrich/README.md

    - Each group can have multiple services for different disciplines

 6. **Service State**:
-   - Services have a `default_included` flag that determines if they're enabled by default
+   - Services have a `isDefaultIncluded` flag that determines if they're enabled by default
    - Services can have a `customFee` that overrides the calculated fee
    - Services can be toggled on/off using the UI